Rafael Torres (footballer)

-Ricardo Rafael de Oliveira Torres, or simply Rafael Torres (born 26 October 1989, in Campo Grande) is a Brazilian football midfielder.
+Ricardo Rafael De Oliveira Torres, or simply Rafael Torres (born 26 October 1989) is a Brazilian former professional footballer who played as a midfielder.
 His last clubs were Tatran Prešov and Zemplín Michalovce.

 Career

+Rafael Torres was born in Campo Grande.

 In August 2011, he joined Slovak club Tatran Prešov.
 He made his debut for Prešov against ViOn Zlaté Moravce on 12 August 2011.
 On 14 September 2012, he moved to Zemplín Michalovce on half-year loan from Tatran.